 Coordinated contraction of some throat muscles is needed to protect the upper windpipe (larynx), while the relaxation of another muscle allows for the opening of the upper food transport tube (esophagus).
 This results in the transfer of the bolus to the esophagus.
 From this point, involuntary contraction of the esophageal smooth muscle moves the bolus down to the stomach, completing the process.

 Disorders of the tongue and the throat muscles or their nerve supply will cause swallowing problems.
-MS patients may have lesions of the brainstem affecting the direct nerve supply to the tongue and throat muscles.
-Often, multiple lesions (MS plaques) involving both cerebral hemispheres of the brain cause a lack of coordination of the tongue and throat swallowing muscles.
+Multiple sclerosis patients may have lesions of the brainstem affecting the direct nerve supply to the tongue and throat muscles.
+Often, multiple lesions (multiple sclerosis plaques) involving both cerebral hemispheres of the brain cause a lack of coordination of the tongue and throat swallowing muscles.
 This results in a type of swallowing problem known as pseudobulbar palsy.

-For many individuals with MS, altering the consistency of solid food and liquids may be very helpful and improve swallowing function.
-Retraining to swallow, usually carried out by speech pathologists to ensure advantageous head and neck posture during swallowing, is another useful tool for many people with MS.
+For many individuals with multiple sclerosis, altering the consistency of solid food and liquids may be very helpful and improve swallowing function.
+Retraining to swallow, usually carried out by speech pathologists to ensure advantageous head and neck posture during swallowing, is another useful tool for many people with multiple sclerosis.

 Other strategies for proper swallowing include: eating smaller, more frequent meals to avoid fatigue while eating; taking smaller bites and chewing these well to reduce the chance of choking; and consciously coordinating breathing with swallowing to reduce the risk of aspiration (inhaling food), which can result in pneumonia.